-1. Diana Ross (hereinafter "petitioner"), filed New York State nonresident the years 1980 and 1981.
+1. Diana Ross (hereinafter "petitioner"), filed New York State nonresident income tax returns and City of New York nonresident earnings tax returns for the years 1980 and 1981.
 On each return petitioner allocated her salary income to sources within and without the State and City of New York.